-The last home game played by a team representing Brooklyn was on September 24, 1957, a 2-0 win for the Brooklyn Dodgers over the Pittsburgh Pirates at Ebbets Field, on a crowd depressed to 6,702 by the as-yet-unconfirmed rumor that the club was moving to Los Angeles, the aging of the roster to a 3rd-place finish, and the fact that it was on a Tuesday night against a middle-of-the-pack opponent.
+The last home game played by a major league sports team representing Brooklyn was on September 24, 1957, a 2-0 win for the Brooklyn Dodgers over the Pittsburgh Pirates at Ebbets Field, on a crowd depressed to 6,702 by the as-yet-unconfirmed rumor that the club was moving to Los Angeles, the aging of the roster to a 3rd-place finish, and the fact that it was on a Tuesday night against a middle-of-the-pack opponent.
 Danny McDevitt pitched a shutout.

 You can see in the photo above why Walter O'Malley wanted out, of the ballpark if not out of the Borough entirely, as he would later claim.
 It had just 31,497 seats and 750 parking spaces.
+And no major highway access, so the people who did come by car had to go mostly on city streets.
+And even the nearest Subway station required a 10-minute walk.
 Even if he wasn't angry at the black neighborhood Flatbush was becoming, Ebbets Field was still obsolete and would soon be more a hindrance than a help to the Dodgers.

 September 24, 1957, to November 3, 2012.
 That's 55 years, 1 month and 10 days.
 How long has that been?

 From the 1957 Brooklyn Dodgers, the following players are still alive: Don Newcombe, Carl Erskine, Don Zimmer, Roger Craig, Ed Roebuck, Jim Gentile, Randy Jackson (not the Jackson 5 singer or the American Idol host), Rod Miller, Fred Kipp, and Brooklyn natives Sandy Koufax and Joe Pignatano.
-Of these, Zim, Craig and Koufax would have significant roles on the first L.A.
+Of these, Zim, Craig and Koufax would have significant roles on the 1st L.A.
 Pennant of 1959; but by their 1963 title, only Koufax would still be there.

-From that year's New York Giants: Willie Mays, Red Schoendienst (not usually thought of as a Giant but he was there in '57), Johnny Antonelli, Stu Miller, Mike McCormick, Ozzie Virgil Sr., Daryl Spencer, Gail Harris, Eddie Bressoud, Foster Castleman, Ray Crone, Al Worthington, Pete Burnside, Joe Margoneri, and John William McCall, who never appeared in the majors again, and, despite being from San Francisco and having the nickname of "Windy," would not appear for the Giants at Candlestick Park.
-Some of these players lasted to the Giants' first San Francisco Pennant in 1962.
+From that year's New York Giants: Willie Mays, Red Schoendienst (not usually thought of as a Giant, but he was there in '57), Johnny Antonelli, Stu Miller, Mike McCormick, Ozzie Virgil Sr., Daryl Spencer, Gail Harris, Eddie Bressoud, Foster Castleman, Ray Crone, Al Worthington, Pete Burnside, Joe Margoneri, and John William McCall, who never appeared in the majors again, and, despite being from San Francisco and having the nickname of "Windy," would not appear for the Giants at Candlestick Park.
+Some of these players lasted to the Giants' 1st San Francisco Pennant in 1962.

-From the '57 Yankees: Yogi Berra, Whitey Ford, Jerry Coleman, Don Larsen, Bobby Richardson, Tony Kubek, Bob Turley, Bobby Schantz, Johnny Kucks, Art Ditmar, Ralph Terry, Jerry Lumpe, Zeke Bella and Bobby Del Greco.
+From the '57 Yankees: Yogi Berra, Whitey Ford, Jerry Coleman, Don Larsen, Bobby Richardson, Tony Kubek, Bob Turley, Bobby Shantz, Johnny Kucks, Art Ditmar, Ralph Terry, Jerry Lumpe, Zeke Bella and Bobby Del Greco.

-From the football version of the New York Giants, survivors of the 1957 team are: Frank Gifford, Sam Huff, Dick "Little Mo" Modzelewski, Harland Svare, Dick Yelvington, Bill Austin (not the player of the same name who would soon be an All-American at Rutgers), Bobby Epps, Bob Schnelker, John Martinkovic, Bob Clatterbuck, Ed Crawford, Walt Yowarsky, and 93-year-old former placekicker Ben Agajanian -- who, along with the devastating linebacker Hardy Brown, was one of only two men to play in the All-America Football Conference, the National Football League and the American Football League.
+From the football version of the New York Giants, survivors of the 1957 team are: Frank Gifford, Sam Huff, Dick "Little Mo" Modzelewski, Harland Svare, Dick Yelvington, Bill Austin (not the player of the same name who would soon be an All-American at Rutgers), Bobby Epps, Bob Schnelker, John Martinkovic, Bob Clatterbuck, Ed Crawford, Walt Yowarsky, and 93-year-old former placekicker Ben Agajanian -- who, along with the devastating linebacker Hardy Brown, was 1 of only 2 men to play in the All-America Football Conference, the National Football League and the American Football League.